Summary of Developed Country ‘Fast-Start’ Climate Finance Pledges

 Do the pledges include “investments through international institutions”?

 Countries are channeling investments through a mix of multilateral, bilateral, and public-private institutions.
 Several countries, including Japan and the United States, are channeling a considerable amount of their funds through export credit agencies and other public-private channels.
-The Climate Investment Funds (CIFs) and the Global Environment Facility (GEF) are the primary multilateral institutions of choice through which other funds will be channeled.
-Still, a significant portion of this funding, particularly for 2011 and 2012, has not been specified by the countries.
+The Climate Investment Funds(CIFs) and the Global Environment Facility (GEF) are the primary multilateral institutions of choice through which other funds will be channeled.
 The governance of the funds has implications for the effectiveness and perceived legitimacy of the overall climate finance architecture.
 Developing countries generally prefer that institutions governing finance ensure developing country ownership of funded activities and prioritize funding for climate vulnerable countries.
 Developed countries tend to emphasize the need to minimize bureaucratic costs and ensure the effective use of resources.

-Why is fast-start finance “prioritized for the most vulnerable developing countries, such as the least developed countries, small island developing States and Africa”?
+Why is fast-start finance “prioritized for the most vulnerable developing countries, such as the least developed countries, small island developing States, and Africa”?

 What types of financial instruments are countries using?